 Some exams submitted in Blackboard are scored automatically.
 Other exams—like those that include short-answer, essay, or file response questions—will need to be reviewed and scored by your instructor before a total score will be provided.
 After the exam score is released, you will be presented with your results based on the options selected by your instructor.
 At times, you may only see your score or you may be allowed to see which questions you answered incorrectly and feedback.

 Once the score is released to students, you can review your test results using My Grades or from the test itself if it is still available.
-The steps for both methods are included below.

 To review test results through the My Grades Area: